 - 4 cups fresh or frozen cranberries

-- 1 cup granulated sugar (adjust based on tartness)
+- 1 cup granulated sugar (taste and adjust)

 - ¼ cup cornstarch